 This is the question most people are actually asking when they look up what their score means.
 The honest answer is that for virtually any goal a person with an IQ of 120 might reasonably set โ academic, professional, creative, entrepreneurial โ cognitive ability is not the limiting factor.

-The research on the threshold hypothesis, discussed in more detail in our article on high IQ, suggests that above roughly 115โ120, additional IQ points have rapidly diminishing returns as predictors of achievement.
+The research on the threshold hypothesis suggests that above roughly 115โ120, additional IQ points have rapidly diminishing returns as predictors of achievement.
 The qualities that distinguish high achievers from their equally intelligent peers at this level are primarily motivational and dispositional โ conscientiousness, resilience, curiosity, the ability to sustain effort over time, and the wisdom to work on problems that matter.
+This is closely connected to debates about emotional intelligence versus IQ, where non-cognitive traits increasingly explain variance in outcomes that raw IQ scores cannot.

 A score of 120 is more than sufficient cognitive firepower for a remarkable life and career.
 What you do with it is the more interesting question.

-Take the free DesperateMinds IQ test and get your score, percentile, and full domain breakdown in 20 minutes.
+Take the free DesperateMinds IQ test and get your score, percentile, and full domain breakdown in 20 minutes โ no registration required.

 Take the Free IQ Test โ